Ecommerce packaging: everything you need to know

 Darcy Ogdon-Nolan, Founder & Owner of The Bircher Bar

-Ecommerce packaging is prime real estate for introducing your brand – that is, what are your values and what do you stand for.
-And if your packaging and brand are not aligned, the consumers are going to notice.
+Ecommerce packaging is prime real estate for introducing your brand – that is, what your values are and what you stand for.
+When your brand stands for sustainability, and your packaging does not echo this value, your customers will see through it.

 When done well, ecommerce packaging is essentially just the outer layer of the same unboxing experience.

-Perhaps you’ve also received a super customised box, instagrammable personal notes, wrapping paper that smells like it was sent directly from a rose garden or free product samples added as a delightful surprise with the goods you ordered.
-Indeed, the bar has been set high.
+Perhaps you’ve also received a super customised box, Instagrammable personal notes, wrapping paper that smells like it was sent directly from a rose garden, or free product samples added as a delightful surprise with the goods you ordered.
+In order to compete with such high standards, you will have to elevate and customise your packaging.

-In fact, according to a survey ran by Ranpak, an overwhelming majority of European consumers are more likely to purchase again from brands that ship products sustainably.
-So don’t miss the chance to show your customers where you stand and consider sustainability as you choose your postal packaging.
+It has been shown that an overwhelming majority of European consumers are more likely to purchase again from brands that ship products sustainably.
+Make sure to walk the walk and show your customers that you are aligned with their values.

 Word-of-mouth marketing

-The unboxing experience of your parcels can have an impact beyond the customer who ordered from you.
+The unboxing experience that your parcels present can have an impact beyond the customer who ordered from you.

 If you manage to impress customers with your ecommerce packaging, they’re more likely to share the experience with their friends or even publicly on social media or streaming platforms.
 And such word of mouth is the holy grail of every ecommerce marketing manager.